 Blood tests can tell the clinician whether HCV is present but cannot tell the level of liver damage that has occurred.
 Liver biopsy allows the clinician to determine how much inflammation and scarring is present by examining a small sample of liver tissue.
 Liver biopsy gives information useful in the decision to initiate therapy.
 Significant liver damage is a risk factor for other conditions such as hepatocellular carcinoma and esophageal varices.
 Liver biopsy may be recommended when the clinician is uncertain about whether to begin treatment or wishes to monitor the response within the liver to therapy.

 It is possible to measure liver stiffness with transient elastography, a non-invasive test.
 Stiffer livers mean that advanced liver fibrosis may be present.
 However such tests do not completely replace the need for liver biopsy in routine clinical practice.

 Several batteries of blood tests also have been found to be useful in diagnosing cirrhosis; however, like transient elastography, these tests have not completely replaced the need for liver biopsy.

 What is the treatment for hepatitis C infection?

 Hepatitis C does not always require treatment.
-There are 6 genotypes of hepatitis C and they may respond differently to treatment.
+There are six genotypes of hepatitis C and they may respond differently to treatment.
 Careful screening is necessary before starting the treatment to determine the most appropriate approach for the patient.

-Combination antiviral therapy with interferon and ribavirin has been the mainstay of hepatitis C treatment.
+Combination antiviral therapy with interferon injection and oral ribavirin has been the mainstay of hepatitis C treatment.
 Unfortunately, interferon is not widely available globally, it is not always well tolerated, some virus genotypes respond better to interferon than others, and many people who take interferon do not finish their treatment.
 This means that while hepatitis C is generally considered to be a curable disease, for many people this is not a reality.

 Viewers share their comments